Riku737/Car-Dealership-Website/README.md

 A PHP and mySQL object oriented-based web application for managing and displaying cars for sale, with car inventory and admin management features.

+This website was built alongside the *PHP: Object-Oriented Programming with Databases* course on LinkedIn Learning, but it is not an exact reproduction of the course.
+The original course project centered on a bicycle shop with a limited UI/UX and no image functionality.
+For this project, the concept was adapted and extended into a dealership context, with enhanced UI/UX design and additional features such as vehicle images and inventory search filters.

 ## Key Features

 -   Public-facing car listings with details and images